nathanalbe/newpett-domain/README.md

 - `pom.xml` – Maven configuration file

 #### ✅ Key Files:
+- `Dependent.java`: Contains the domain logic for dependent data and inherits method stubs for create, update, and get operations from Immigrant.
 - `Immigrant.java`: Contains the domain logic for immigrant data and method stubs for create, update, and get operations.
-- `Dependent.java`: Contains the domain logic for dependent data and inherits method stubs for create, update, and get operations from Immigrant.
+- `Petition.java`: Contains the domain logic for petition data and method stubs for create, update, and get operations.
+- `Screen.java`: Contains the domain logic for the screen and method stubs for display.
+- `Status.java`: Contains the domain logic for Status data and method stubs for update, get, and send operations.
+- `DependentTest.java`: Contains JUnit tests that follow the TDD approach.
 - `ImmigrantTest.java`: Contains JUnit tests that follow the TDD approach.
+- `PetitionTest.java`: Contains JUnit tests that follow the TDD approach.
+- `ScreenTest.java`: Contains JUnit tests that follow the TDD approach.
-- `DependentTest.java`: Contains JUnit tests that follow the TDD approach.
+- `StatusTest.java`: Contains JUnit tests that follow the TDD approach.
 - `.gitignore`, `.gitattributes`: Project hygiene and version control rules.
 - `README.md`: Project and repository documentation.
 - `pom.xml`: Maven configuration file (build automation, dependencies, etc.)